General spherically symmetric solution of Cotton gravity: Cotton gravity

 with

 where $\gamma$ and $\Lambda$ are integration constants.
-The novel feature of the spherically symmetric solution \eqref{Harada} is the appearance of the linear term $\gamma r$, which is absent in Einstein's gravity.
+It is worth mentioning that the same function \eqref{Harada} appears in the general spherically symmetric solutions of conformal Weyl gravity \cite{Mannheim:1988dj}, as well as in the model for gravity at large distances \cite{Grumiller:2010bz}.
+The novel feature of the solution \eqref{Harada} is the appearance of the linear term $\gamma r$, which is absent in Einstein's gravity.
 In conventional approaches, similar terms are introduced to account for the effects attributed to dark matter halos.
 The solution \eqref{Harada} (with $\Lambda = 0$) has been successfully used to model the rotation curves of galaxies, which are a manifestation of dark matter effects \cite{Harada:2022edl}.